PXL-IT-NET/Guts-DotNetAdvanced/Chapter3_WPF_Layout/README.md

 ![Exercise4 Main Window 1](images/Exercise4_MainWindow_1.png)

+Create a Grid with 5 columns.
-Some columns are resisable.
+The first and the last columns are resisable.
 When you enlarge the first column, the last column should enlarge too.
 There is Grid property (in combination with a GridColumn property) who can arrange this.
+The middle column will take the remaining place.

-The application will look like this.
+When you resize the first/last column, the application will look like this.

 ![Exercise4 Main Window 2](images/Exercise4_MainWindow_2.png)

-Tip: ou have to add 5 columns in the grid.
-The width of the first and the last column, you can resize.
-The middle column will take the remaining place.
+You have to use labels in the Grid columns to add the colors in the correct order.

 [img_mainwindow_normal]:images/MainWindow_normal.png "Normal"
 [img_mainwindow_wide]:images/MainWindow_wide.png "Wide"